Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why should I donate through Horizon rather than donating direct?**

 **A:** By all means, donate in whatever way you prefer!
-We have paired charitable giving with In the future, we plan to track your overall impact, which includes donations made traveling as well as those resulting from hosting.
-You can see a sample profile with [co-founder Drew Meyers' impact here](http://www.horizonapp.co/drewmeyers).
+We have paired travel and charitable giving with Kiva.
+In the future, we plan to track your overall impact, which includes donations made traveling as well as those resulting from hosting.

 **Q: Why do I have to pay credit card processing fees?**